-The brain consists of a collection of interacting computational modules.
-Its architecture is fundamentally different from that of today's computers.
+The biological brain implements massive parallel computations using an architecture that is fundamentally different from that of today's computers.
 Even from a rudimentary comparison there are some obvious differences.
 The vast majority of silicon microprocessors are organized with a global clock whereas brain circuits operate in an asynchronous, event-driven fashion.
 Instructions in present-day computer architectures are executed sequentially whereas neural computations are massively parallel and distributed.
 There is a clear separation between processor and memory in microprocessors, whereas memory and computation are tightly integrated at the device (cellular) level in biology.
 A silicon logic gate communicates with only a few of its neighbors while each neuron may talk to thousands of others.

 Current microprocessors can crunch numbers seamlessly, but they are terrible at tasks that brains do with ease.
 What is it about the architecture of neural systems that make them excel in pattern recognition, sensory integration, and cognitive tasks?
 How can we use insights from these systems to design better computing machines?
 Designing neuromorphic chips will help us investigate these questions.